llSourcell/AI_Dresses_Itself/README.md

+## Overview

+This is the code for [this](https://youtu.be/vcYBiwvauA4) video on Youtube by Siraj Raval.
+This is an implementation of the Trust Region Policy Optimization algorithm that was used by the researchers in the video.
+They did not, however, make their full code public.
+So here is the technique applied to game environments.
+Someone can use it as a starting point to recreate their code, or they can go ahead and release it, since the community would appreciate it.

 # PyTorch implementation of TRPO

-Try my implementation of [PPO](github.com/ikostrikov/pytorch-a2c-ppo-acktr/) (aka newer better variant of TRPO), unless you need to you TRPO for some specific reasons.
+Try this implementation of [PPO](github.com/ikostrikov/pytorch-a2c-ppo-acktr/) (aka newer better variant of TRPO), unless you need to you TRPO for some specific reasons.

 ##